perforce/helix-authentication-service/docs/Swarm.md

 ),
 ```

-The IdP settings come from the auth service: the entity identifier is hard-coded
+The IdP settings come from the auth service: the `entityId` is hard-coded to
-to `urn:auth-service:idp`, the SSO URL is `/saml/login` and relative to the
+`urn:auth-service:idp`, the SSO URL is `/saml/login` and relative to the address
-address defined by `SVC_BASE_URI` in the auth service configuration.
-The public
+defined by `SVC_BASE_URI` in the auth service configuration.
+The value of
+`x509cert` should be the contents of the public key, which is the file named in
-key is likely in the `certs` directory of the auth service.
+the `SP_CERT_FILE` setting of the auth service.

 ### Auth Service